 (all of which have gone through my mind at some point and seemed perfectly sensible)

 1. Because I’m gaining weight.
 After I had my daughter, contrary to my most sincere expectations, the baby weight did not just melt off.
 I had to work really hard to lose it.
 And you know what?
 IT SUCKED.
 I hate exercising, I hate dieting, I hate thinking about my weight constantly (which is what I had to do in order to keep from mindlessly committing such sins as EATING WHEN HUNGRY).
 But I did it!
 Yay me!
 I got my pre-baby body back!
 (Well, I got back to my pre-baby weight.
-The actual shape of my body remained quite foreign to me.
-My boobs were no longer My Boobs, and my tummy stuck out in two loaves that, when tucked into jeans, looked like a little front-butt because of a pretty extreme diastasis, but woohoo!!!
+The actual shape of my body remained quite jacked up.
+But look!
 With a push-up bra and Spanx I could totally go out in public with a long wrap-around sweater on!)

-At the same time that our nutritional standards were hitting an all-time low, favorite pairs of jeans that I had worn for years began mysteriously and suddenly shrinking.
-(As a consolation, My Boobs came back, but then wearing aforementioned push-up bra became decidedly indecent, leading only to greater awkwardness and wardrobe dissatisfaction.)
+At the same time that our nutritional standards were hitting an all-time low, favorite pairs of jeans that I had worn for years turned against me, refusing to stretch over my thighs.
 A little tiny voice in my head whispered: You know, there could be a very good explanation for this.
 You could be pregnant again.
 But I’m not, I say.
 But you COULD be.
 Get pregnant again and the weight will not be your fault.
 Get pregnant again and celebrate with a milkshake.
 I bet Burgerville has their seasonal pumpkin milkshakes right now.
 Mmmmm…. milkshake….

 2. Because I want health insurance.
 For all the conservative hostility toward the poor and their use of social services, I have to say, I encountered nothing but pleasantness when I applied for and received Oregon Health Plan insurance for my pregnancy the first time around.
 I was kind of surprised that nobody ever said to me, “Why did you get pregnant if you couldn’t afford to pay the medical bills?”
 I mean, if somebody actually HAD said that to me, I probably would have had all sorts of outrage on Facebook and gotten lots of “likes”, but the fact that there was nothing of that sort from anyone at all, it just felt… too easy.